gitpaulc/Coding-Samples/README.md

   * Build and run the executable from `Coding-Samples\graphing_math\GraphingMath\GraphingMath.sln`
   * See the "Usage:" explanation output to the console for a guide on parameters.
 Some are already configured in the *Debug Properties*.

 * `GraphingMath.doxy` is a template for generating Doxygen documentation.
 Sample output is generated in the `html` folder.
+The homepage is `index.html`.

 [Back to Table of Contents.](##table-of-contents)